 The likelihood of either a man or a woman becoming infected with HIV as a result of receiving oral sex is extremely low, as saliva does not contain infectious quantities of HIV.

-More information can be found in the oral sex and HIV page: http://avert.org/oral-sex.htm
+More information can be found on our oral sex & HIV page.

 What are the chances of becoming infected with HIV if he doesn't come inside me?